slackapi/python-slack-sdk/docs/content/legacy/basic_usage.md

-**Note:** You can use the [Block Kit Builder](https://api.slack.com/tools/block-kit-builder) to prototype your message\'s look and feel.
+**Note:** You can use the [Block Kit Builder](https://api.slack.com/tools/block-kit-builder) to prototype your message's look and feel.

 ------------------------------------------------------------------------